gitglob/Woody_Arduino_Robot/README.md

 A mini Arduino practicing project.
 I made a robot, Woody, who follows everything within a range but stops as he understand the importance of Social Distancing!

-I used the instructions of this video " https://www.youtube.com/watch?v=yAV5aZ0unag ", but changed it so that Woody can use the functions of the servo motor and more.
+I used the instructions of this video " https://www.youtube.com/watch?v=yAV5aZ0unag ", but changed it so that Woody can take advantage of the functionality of the servo motor and more.

 My main goal was for the robot to follow everything while continuously searching by turning his head left->right and counterwise.
 Whenever he found a Friend (object), it approaches and stops at the safe distance of 10>x>5 cm where Covid19 can't reach him!